-Alliance Coal, LLC and its affiliates (participating employers) are pleased to announce the 2022 scholarship winners as selected by Scholarship America®.
+Alliance Coal, LLC and its affiliates (participating employers) are pleased to announce the 2023 scholarship winners as selected by Scholarship America®.

-Alliance Coal Scholars are employees’ daughters or sons pursuing postsecondary education in college and vocational school programs.
-Students are recognized for their leadership in school activities and contributions to the community, as well as their academic achievements.
+The selected scholars are Alliance Coal employees’ daughters or sons pursuing postsecondary education in college and vocational school programs.
+The Scholars Program recognizes the academic achievements of these graduates, as well as their contributions to the community and leadership in school activities.
 Renewable scholarships of $2,000 were awarded to the top three scholarship recipients.
 Scholarships of $1,000 were awarded to the next five highest-ranking recipients.
 In addition, three teachers were selected by the top-ranked students to receive the program's teacher recognition awards.

-Since the program’s founding in 1997, $530,500 has been awarded in scholarships to 251 students.
-An additional $44,500 has been awarded to their remarkable teachers.
+Since the program’s founding in 1997, $554,500 has been awarded in scholarships to 259 students.
+An additional $46,000 has been awarded to their remarkable teachers.

 The following are the top three students, each awarded $2,000 renewable scholarships:

 Brenna Russell, graduate of Carmi-White County High School in Carmi, Illinois; daughter of Christopher Russell, employed by Hamilton County Coal, LLC.
 Brenna will major in political science at the University of Illinois at Urbana-Champaign in Champaign, Illinois.

 Cannon Sheffer, graduate of Union County High School in Morganfield, Kentucky; son of Bradley Sheffer, employed by River View Coal, LLC.
 Cannon will major in concrete industry management at Middle Tennessee State University in Murfreesboro, Tennessee.